 What buyers and sellers should know about radon mitigation

 It is common for buyers to get radon testing in Saskatoon before they buy a home.
 You can also ensure that the service is a contingency for the purchase contract.
-Ask for radon mitigation if the seller did not perform any service to bring down the levels to an acceptable limit,
+Ask for radon mitigation if the seller did not perform any service to bring down the levels to an acceptable limit.

 Steps of reducing radon

 Some builders will use radon-resistant construction materials to keep the levels at the lowest level.
 The average cost of installing the features will depend on the contractor and the style of the home.
-The price can be as low as $150 or as high as $500.

 The process of radon mitigation near Saskatoon, SK, depends on the home structure and the technique of the mitigation procedure.
 We use both active and passive systems, including an air exchanger and slab pressurizing system.
 Sealing cracks in all walls and openings in all areas, including the basement, is part of the service because we want to ensure you do not require our use shortly.
 The systems do not interfere with the décor and will be efficient in various spaces in the home.